Clark University: School of Professional Studies

 The School of Professional Studies (SPS) offers bachelor's degrees as well as a Master in Public Administration (MPA), Master of Science in Public Communication (MSPC), Master of Science in Information Technology (MSIT), Certificate in Community Human Services, and Certificate of Advanced Graduate Study (CAGS).
-Called the Evening College from its establishment in 1953 and then the College of Professional and Continuing Education (COPACE) from 1975 to 2016, the school is led by the vice provost for professional education and dean, John LaBrie.
+It was the Evening College from its establishment in 1953 and then the College of Professional and Continuing Education (COPACE) from 1975 to 2016.
 It has branch campuses in Łódź and Warsaw, Poland, with the University of Social Sciences and in Astrakhan, Russia with Astrakhan State University.
 There are also joint programs with Shandong University of Science and Technology and Hefei University of Technology.
 Alumni of SPS include Olta Xhaçka, Albanian Minister of Defense, and Keith R. Hall, former director of the National Reconnaissance Office.

 Frances L. Hiatt School of Psychology

-The Hiatt School of Psychology, led by Chair James Córdova, offers undergraduate and doctoral degrees.
+The Hiatt School of Psychology offers undergraduate and doctoral degrees.
 Notable alumni include Francis Sumner, the father of black psychology, and Arnold Gesell, noted child psychologist.
-The American Psychological Association was founded at Clark in 1892 by Clark's first president, psychologist G. Stanley Hall.
-It was also at Clark that mazes were first used to study rat behavior by psychology Professor Edmund Sanford in his laboratory.
+The American Psychological Association was founded at Clark in 1892 by Clark's first president, psychologist G. Stanley Hall who invited Sigmund Freud for his first lecture in a US University.
+It was also at Clark that mazes were first used to study rat behavior by psychology professor Edmund Sanford in his laboratory.

 Gustaf H. Carlson School of Chemistry and Biochemistry

 The Carlson School of Chemistry offers undergraduate, master's, and doctoral degrees, including a 3/2 engineering program with Columbia University's Fu Foundation School of Engineering and Applied Science.
-The school is led by Chair Shuanghong Huo.
-What was then known as Clark's chemical laboratories was once directed by Professor Charles A. Kraus, a noted chemist who was a consultant to the U.S. Chemical Warfare Service during World War I and the Manhattan Project during World War II.
+What was then known as Clark's chemical laboratories was once directed by professor Charles A. Kraus, a noted chemist who was a consultant to the U.S. Chemical Warfare Service during World War I and the Manhattan Project during World War II.
 He also developed the anti-knock additive in gasoline.

-International Development, Community and Environment Department

-The International Development, Community and Environment (IDCE) Department was founded in 2000.
-Led by Director Edward R. Carr, it is home to nearly 300 graduate and undergraduate students each year.
-IDCE offers an undergraduate major in International Development and Social Change and master's degrees in International Development, Environmental Science and Policy, Community Development and Planning, and Global and Community Health.
-It also jointly manages the Masters in Geographic Information Science with the Graduate School of Geography, and offers a dual degree program (MBA/ES&P) with the Graduate School of Management.
-The QS World University Rankings ranked IDCE's International Development program 15th for academic reputation in 2018.